-Most extensive root canal treatments, including restoration of the tooth require three components:
+Extensive root canal treatments, including restoration of the tooth, require three components:

-- Root canal treatment to remove infected pulp from the tooth
+- Root canal treatment to remove the infected pulp from the tooth

 - Post/core buildup of the tooth for internal strength

-- A crown to provide external strength and allow for normal chewing/eating capacity and provide proper cosmetic appearance of the tooth
+- A crown to provide external strength, allow normal chewing/eating capacity and provide proper cosmetic appearance, particularly for front teeth.

-It depends on whether you want to have the root canal treatment only, or the root canal treatment and crown restoration.
-If you have the root canal treatment only, you will need to visit a dentist back home for the permanent restoration.
+This depends on whether you need to have the root canal treatment only, or the root canal treatment and crown restoration.

-Root Canal Treatment Only: With advance preparation, a root canal treatment can usually be finished in one or two appointments.
-However, there are exceptions to this.
-If there is a large abscess or infection, it may be necessary to take antibiotics for several days before the root canal treatment can be started.
+Root Canal Treatment Only: With advance preparation, a root canal treatment can usually be completed in a matter of hours.
+If a large abscess or infection is present, it may be necessary to take antibiotics for several days before the root canal treatment can be started.
 If you need a root canal and have an upcoming trip, many dentists recommend getting on antibiotics several days before you arrive to ensure the best chance of being able to commence treatment as soon as possible upon arrival.

-In cases where tooth infection is severe, and no antibiotics were started before arrival, 7-10 days are sometimes required to complete the root canal treatment.
-It is very important that all sign of infection is gone before the tooth is permanently sealed, and sometimes a sanitizing/antibiotic solution needs to be left in the tooth for several days before the tooth can be sealed or restored.
+In cases where the tooth infection is severe, and no antibiotics were started before arrival, 7-10 days may be required to complete the root canal treatment.
+It is essential that all signs of infection are gone before the tooth is permanently sealed.
+Sometimes, a sanitizing/antibiotic solution is left in the tooth for several days before the tooth can be sealed or restored.

-In order to determine the amount of time recommended for your case, contact the clinic you are interested in visiting ahead of time for their recommended length of stay.
+In order to determine the amount of time recommended for your case, contact your clinic for their recommended length of stay.
 If you have dental records or x-rays that can be sent by email, this greatly increases the accuracy of the time estimated and procedures needed to restore your tooth.

-- Root canal treatments are difficult procedures, and when done improperly, can cause unnecessary pain, added time and expense, or even the loss of the tooth.
+- When carried out improperly, root canals can cause unnecessary pain, added time and expense, or even the loss of the tooth.

-- Make sure that you visit an endodontist, or root canal specialist in order to ensure you receive the best treatment from an experienced, highly trained professional.
+- Make sure that you visit a qualified, certified endodontist, or root canal specialist, in order to ensure you receive the best treatment from an experienced, highly trained professional.

-- Ask your local dentist or doctor about whether you should get on antibiotics prior to your trip.
-This can save you significant time and travel expense in many cases.
+- Ask your local dentist or doctor about whether you should start a program of antibiotics prior to your trip.
+This can save you significant time and travel expenses.

-- Beware of impossibly inexpensive root canals offered by rock-bottom priced dental clinic abroad.
-A root canal procedure performed by a specialist may cost a bit more, you are likely to experience a better outcome while still saving money over the price you might have paid at home.
+- Beware of suspiciously inexpensive root canals offered by rock-bottom priced dental clinics abroad.
+While a root canal procedure performed by a reliable specialist may cost you a bit more, you are likely to experience a better outcome while still saving money over the price you might have paid at home.

 - Consult with a patient coordinator from Dental Departures to make sure you are visiting a reputable clinic that has a highly qualified endodontist who will perform your treatment.